Broad-band temporal and spectral study of TeV blazar TXS 0518+211: MULTI-WAVELENGTH OBSERVATION AND DATA ANALYSIS

-Fermi-LAT is a gamma-ray (20 MeV to 300 GeV) imaging pair-conversion telescope that scans the entire sky in every two orbits with an orbital period of $\sim$ 96 minutes.
+\textit{Fermi}-LAT is a gamma-ray (20 MeV to 300 GeV) imaging pair-conversion telescope that scans the entire sky in every two orbits with an orbital period of $\sim$ 96 minutes.
 It has a peak effective area of nearly 8000 cm$^{2}$.
-The detailed characteristics and specifications of the LAT are provided on the Fermi-LAT website\footnote{\url{https://fermi.gsfc.nasa.gov/science/instruments/table1-1.html}}.
+The detailed characteristics and specifications of the LAT are provided on the \textit{Fermi}-LAT website\footnote{\url{https://fermi.gsfc.nasa.gov/science/instruments/table1-1.html}}.

-We used the weekly binned light curve of this source (catalog name: 4FGL J0521.7+2112) from the Fermi-LAT Light Curve Repository (LCR)\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/LightCurveRepository/}} for the temporal study \citep{Abdollahi2023Mar}.
+We used the weekly binned light curve of this source (catalog name: 4FGL J0521.7+2112) from the \textit{Fermi}-LAT Light Curve Repository (LCR)\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/LightCurveRepository/}} for the temporal study \citep{Abdollahi2023Mar}.
 To analyze the gamma-ray SED for different time durations, we utilized the Fermi Science tools\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/python_tutorial.html}} of version 2.2.0 and followed the standard analysis procedures provided therein.
 For our analysis we opted the recommended {\tt evclass=128} and {\tt evtype=3}, an energy cut ranging from 0.1 to 300 GeV and a zenith angle cut of 90$^{\circ}$.
 The galactic emission model (gll\_iem\_v07.fits) and isotropic emission model (iso\_P8R3\_SOURCE\_V3\_v1.tx) are used as diffuse background models.
 The latest 4FGL DR3 catalog is used to create the model XML file.
 We used unbinned likelihood analysis method for the analysis of LAT data.
 We note that two extended sources are detected at $\sim$ 7$^{\circ}$ (S 147) and $\sim$ 12$^{\circ}$ (IC 443) away from the center of the region of interest (ROI).
 During the spectral fitting, we kept free all parameters of the model components within the ROI, as well as those of the two extended and diffuse background sources.
 We also chose a 10$^{\circ}$ additional patch around the ROI to account for the contribution of other sources in the analysis but kept all parameters within this region frozen during the spectral fitting procedure.